codeclimate/codeclimate-rubocop/config/contents/style/redundant_fetch_block.md

 In such cases `fetch(key, value)` method is faster than `fetch(key) { value }`.

+### Safety:

+This cop is unsafe because it cannot be guaranteed that the receiver does not have a different implementation of `fetch`.

 ### Example: SafeForConstants: false (default)
     # bad
     hash.fetch(:key) { 5 }